Analyzing Email Services Abused for Business Email Compromise

 The gradual increase throughout the year prompted us to pay attention to the campaigns being deployed, but the sudden increase in August caught our interest.
 Compared to campaigns from previous years in which BEC actors mostly impersonated executives or ranking management personnel, we observed a specific BEC campaign type spoofing general employees’ display names.
 We noticed a sudden upshot of dangerous emails impersonating and targeting ordinary employees for money transfers, bank payroll account changes, or various company-related information.
 We launched the “BEC Display Name Spoofing” detection solution for Trend Micro™ Cloud App Security in Q1 to address this issue.
 Following this, we also observed the highest volume of BEC detections in the Americas.

 BEC is an online scheme dependent on leveraging email and its features of convenience for legitimate users, and we noted five major types of email channels that BEC actors use.
-As we continue monitoring BEC operations, we also learnt that BEC actors can use the same channels and techniques for a longer period than for just one deployment campaign, tracking complaints from different spoofed and scammed victims online.
+As we continue monitoring BEC operations, we also learned that BEC actors can use the same channels and techniques for a longer period than for just one deployment campaign, tracking complaints from different spoofed and scammed victims online.
 We also took note of the patterns in keywords and domain names that they use to appear legitimate to their potential victims, and what BEC email recipients can watch for when encountering these scams.

 - Free email services

-We observed BEC groups favouring the abuse of known free email services for the low-cost entry.
+We observed BEC groups favoring the abuse of known free email services for the low-cost entry.
 There is also the trusted marketing quality and service promise of confidentiality in terms of protecting legitimate users, while bulk account creation tools can be used to facilitate numerous accounts.
 We observed services offered by Gmail, Hotmail, and Outlook as the top choices for BEC campaigns.

 These services allow BEC actors to spoof enterprise employees’ names or personal emails to use.
 In a typical case of this type of abuse, malicious actors spoof an employee email address and request changes to payroll deposit bank accounts.

-We observed a part of the BEC chief executive officer (CEO) email fraud scheme includes having a common account naming convention, such as “office”, “president”, “chief”, and “director”, amongst company leadership positions.
+We observed a part of the BEC chief executive officer (CEO) email fraud scheme includes having a common account naming convention, such as “office”, “president”, “chief”, and “director”, among company leadership positions.
 Among all these free email services, Gmail appears to be the most commonly abused service for BEC during our investigation timeframe.
 We identified 10 commonly used examples:

 - chiefexecutiveoffice <BLOCKED> [@]gmail.com